apredeus/salmonella_pathways/README.md

 ## Processing

 Custom curated gene sets (SPI1 plus effectors, SPI2 plus effectors, Iron transporters and siderophores) were compiled using many literature sources that are listed in *Salmonella custom pathways.xlsx*.
 For data from Colgan 2016, Fink 2007, Troxell 2011, and Smith 2016, supplementary tables with differentially expressed genes were used.
-Whenever the authors used a different reference strain, gene IDs were converted using provided ortholog table (see **orthologs** directory).
+Whenever the authors used a different reference strain, gene IDs were converted using provided ortholog table (see `/orthologs` directory).

 For single-replicate RNA-seq experiments profiling 4/74 and D23580 under 17 *in vitro* conditions, the following strategy was used.
-Tables of TPM-normalized expression values (see **supp_tables**/474.tsv,D23.tsv) were used to calculate fold change of a particular condition with regard to 16 others.
+Tables of TPM-normalized expression values (see 474.tsv,D23.tsv in `/supp_tables`) were used to calculate fold change of a particular condition with regard to 16 others.
 Genes with log2FC of 2 or more were selected as "marker" genes for a particular *in vitro* condition.
 All lists can be generated using the following command:

 `./calculate_fc_tpm.pl 474.tsv`